Iqoqo/platform-demos/iqoqo-airflow-machine-learning-sample/README.md

 # iqoqo-airflow-machine-learning-sample

-Usage demos for integrating IQOQO platform into an Airflow DAG
+Usage demos for integrating IQOQO platform into an Airflow DAG.

 ## Pre-requisites

-- A previously installed running Airflow environment
+- A running Airflow installation (see https://airflow.apache.org/installation.html)
+- IQOQO's CLI installed (in your bash: `curl https://s3.us-east-2.amazonaws.com/iqoqo.cli/install.sh | sh`)

 ## Image classification

 The existing airflow code assumes a simple machine learning alghorithm.
+(Images for this implementation sample are on a public S3 bucket)

 Given an image, the algorithm will, using a substancial probability factor, classify it as either "food" or "not food".